Queens Gardens, Dunedin

 Dunedin Cenotaph in Queens Gardens, with Toitū Otago Settlers Museum in the background.

 Central Dunedin.
 Queens Gardens is the triangular green area to the right of the 4.

-Queens Gardens (officially but ungrammatically spelt without an apostrophe, but commonly spelt with one as Queen's Gardens) is a roughly triangular area of trees and lawn in central Dunedin, New Zealand.
+Queens Gardens (also written as Queen's Gardens) is a roughly triangular area of trees and lawn in central Dunedin, New Zealand.

 Geography

 The Gardens sit at the northern end of the Warehouse Precinct, and lie some 200 metres to the east of The Exchange, the city's former commercial hub on Princes Street.
 They are bounded by several major roads, among them the two one-way streets which form part of SH 1, one of which cuts through the westernmost tip of the Gardens.
 As such, the area around Queens Gardens includes some of the inner city's busiest traffic junctions.

 Several notable structures stand within the gardens: a Celtic Cross, symbolising the city's first European settlers and built in 2000 to mark the end of the second Christian millennium, stands at the northern end of the gardens.
 Statues to Queen Victoria and Donald M. Stuart, one of Dunedin's founding fathers, also stand in the gardens.
 The gardens are dominated, however, by the city's main war memorial, the 28 m tall eight-sided column of Dunedin Cenotaph, built between 1924 and 1927.
 A smaller memorial, listing New Zealand Victoria Cross recipients, stands next to the cenotaph.
 Several of the trees surrounding the perimeter of Queens Gardens were planted to remember various war anniversaries, and are accompanied by plaques commemorating these events, The gardens are the scene of commemorations on ANZAC Day every April.